-Resolution 16/18 was presented by its main backers as a balanced, focused and implementable response to one of challenges.
+Resolution 16/18 was presented by its main backers as a balanced, focused and implementable response to one of the world's most significant contemporary human rights challenges.
 This created a sense of expectation among governments, religious groups and NGOs that it would deliver real changes and improvements on the ground - a sense made even more acute by the decision of key states to establish an inter-governmental implementation mechanism, the Istanbul Process.
-The key questions then are: have resolution 16/18 and religious intolerance.
-While it is difficult to identify a direct the Istanbul Process delivered on this expectation?
+The key questions then are: have resolution 16/18 and the Istanbul Process delivered on this expectation?
 Have states implemented the eight-point action plan and have the steps they have taken made a difference on the ground?

-In order to answer these questions,

-quantitative and qualitative analysis of what states have done to implement the '16/18 action plan' and thus to combat intolerance, discrimination, incitement to violence and violence against persons based on religion or belief.
+In order to answer these questions, the Universal Rights Group (URG) has conducted an in-depth quantitative and qualitative analysis of what states have done to implement the '16/18 action plan' and thus to combat intolerance, discrimination, incitement to violence and violence against persons based on religion or belief.